Khawaja Muhammad Sharif: Professional career

 He, being the President of Lahore Bar Association, represented Pakistan at the time of formation of SAARC Law Association in Sri Lanka in October 1991.
 He was one of signatories to the charter of SAARC Law Association at Colombo, Sri Lanka.
 He also visited Malaysia, Philippines and England in his private capacity and wrote 'Safar Nama' in the shape of a book known as 'Shakh-e-Nazuk Key Aashianey'.

 He remained Advocate General Punjab from May 1997 till 20 May 1998, when he was appointed to Lahore High Court.

 He was one of the few judges, sacked on 3 November 2007 after the enforcement of martial law by Pervez Musharraf, who were reinstated to their positions without taking a fresh or PCO Oath on 17 March 2009.

 Sharif was appointed Chief Justice of Lahore High Court on 12 April 2009 and retired on 8 December 2010 on attaining the age of superannuation.

 Although already retired, Sharif participated in the defence of Mumtaz Qadri after his assassination of Punjab governor Salman Taseer in a high-profile, controversial case in 2011.

 Death

-Sharif died on 5 November 2021, in Lahore, one month before his 72nd birthday.
+Sharif died on 5 November 2018, in Lahore, at age 68.